ZurichNLP/sockeye/README.md

 [![Build Status](https://travis-ci.org/awslabs/sockeye.svg?branch=master)](https://travis-ci.org/awslabs/sockeye)
 [![Documentation Status](https://readthedocs.org/projects/sockeye/badge/?version=latest)](http://sockeye.readthedocs.io/en/latest/?badge=latest)

+# NOTE

+This older codebase was updated with a number of standard features present in newer versions of Sockeye, such as:

+- gradient accumulation
+- scoring
+- nbest translation

+The code for those features is *not* our work, but an adaptation of existing newer commits to https://github.com/awslabs/sockeye.

 This package contains the Sockeye project, a sequence-to-sequence framework for Neural Machine Translation based on Apache MXNet Incubating.
 It implements state-of-the-art encoder-decoder architectures, such as